How To Channel Negative Emotions Into PRODUCTIVE Energy

 How to channel negative emotions into productive energy:

-Move your body.
+2. Move your body.

-Prioritize self care.
+4. Prioritize self care.

 A note about ENVY: Using it to step into your best, most honest self:

-Let’s talk about envy, because let’s be honest -- it’s a beast.
-Let's say you envy your friend’s career success, or another man or woman's body, or their lifestyle -- let's break that down even more.
+Let’s talk about envy — it’s a beast.
+Let's say you envy your friend’s career success, or another man or woman's body, or their lifestyle.
 Is the issue that you're envious of that person's body, or are you envious of the empowerment you imagine they feel?
-Or if you envy someone’s career, is it really about the job or is it that you want to feel that sense of accomplishment?
-If you’re jealous of your friend's social life, do you really envy them or do you long for a sense of belonging?
+If you envy someone’s career, is it really about the job or is it that you want to feel that sense of accomplishment?
+If you’re jealous of your friend's social life, do you really envy them or do you long for a sense of belonging and connection?
 Dig a little deeper and identify what's really going on underneath the envy.
-Take away the storyline and I think you'll be amazed that you can discover some of your deepest (but buried) desires.
+Take away the storyline and you'll be amazed that you can discover some of your deepest (but buried) desires.

 From there, what does this new information tell you about yourself and how can you orient your life to prioritize the things you’re longing for?
 Your reality might not look the same as your friend’s, but you can start to identify practical and honest next steps based on how you want to feel.

 In this way, the negative emotion pulls out the true changes you want to make that perhaps you haven’t been willing to confront.
 It can also (if you let it) kickstart your work ethic.
 Use discoveries from your negative emotions to take forward ACTION.

 How do you channel negative emotions into productive energy?
 I'd LOVE to hear your strategies and tips.
 There isn't a one-size-fits-all answer here, so lmk!